-- (a) monthly net tangible asset backing announcements; - (b) the half year report; - (c) the full year report; - (d) the annual report: - (e) the notice of annual general meeting, explanatory memorandum and the Chair's address; - (f) occasional ASX announcements made to comply with the Company's continuous disclosure requirements; and - (g) occasional correspondence sent to Shareholders on matters of significance to the Company.
+- a. monthly net tangible asset backing announcements; - b. the half year report; - c. the annual report; - d. the notice of Annual General Meeting, explanatory memorandum and the Chair's address; - e. occasional ASX announcements made to comply with the Company's continuous disclosure requirements; and - f. occasional correspondence sent to shareholders on matters of significance to the Company.

-The Board encourages full participation of Shareholders at the Annual General Meeting or any general meeting to ensure a high level of accountability and identification with the Company's strategy and goals.
+The Board encourages full participation of shareholders at the Annual General Meeting or any general meeting to ensure a high level of accountability and identification with the Company's strategy and goals.